-The AAS in civil technology is an Associate+Bachelor’s degree program that prepares qualified students to enter and successfully complete a baccalaureate program in civil engineering technology in the College of Engineering Technology.
-Students strengthen their skills by taking courses taught by NTID faculty.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+The associate in applied science (AAS) in civil technology is an Associate+Bachelor’s degree program that prepares students to enter and successfully complete a bachelor’s degree program in civil engineering technology in RIT’s College of Engineering Technology.
+The program offers you unparalleled academic support and students strengthen their skills by taking courses taught by NTID faculty.
+This program is available for qualified deaf and hard of hearing students.

 Students receive a comprehensive foundation in civil engineering fundamentals: engineering graphics, computer aided design applications, construction materials and methods, surveying, statics, strength of materials, and elements of building construction.